“..ai..up.. Hey, Kai wake up.”

 A split second afterward, I hear a trigger word behind me from Leila. ”Sprout!"

 Leila’s left arm is raised in front of her.
 I skeptically smile when I remember when she used the same thing on me.
 I frown and shiver.
-I didn’t want to remember that now…
+I didn’t wanna remember that now…

 “What...what did you do?” he asks in a raspy voice.
 His eyebrows are knit close together as if lost in thought.
 His face twitches in agony.
 Several moments later, his eyes and mouth widen.
 He raises his head from the dirt and looks toward Leila.
-“I see… so it was the Elf… I was careless...
-What are you going to do now?”
+“I see… So it was the Elf… I was careless...
+What’re you going to do now?”